dgruninger97/Project/docs/notebook.md

 ## Step 1: Review Inputs

 We now have a sequence diagram, module view of our Rest API, and a refined presentation layer to our Mobile Application Architecture.
-However, we still have not address all of the quality attribute scenarios that were laid our to us in the requirements document.
+However, we still have not addressed all of the quality attribute scenarios that were laid our to us in the requirements document.
 We still need to address QAS1 and QAS3 (further).
-This iteration will focus on address the domain-related issues regarding our quality attribute scenarios.
+This iteration will focus on addressing the domain-related issues regarding our quality attribute scenarios.

 ## Step 2: Establish Iteration Goal by Selecting Drivers